tests-always-included/password-strength/README.md

 Password Strength is a library that calculates the relative strength of a password.
 This is accomplished by using several techniques.
 Primarily this relies on letter trigraphs, which check each set of 3 characters in a given password.
 More information on the trigraph calculations [is available](data/README.md).
 This also calculates the entropy bits based on Claude Shannon's technique on determining the number of bits required to represent a set of characters and multiplying it by the length of the password.
 There is also a check to see if a password is contained in a list of common passwords.

+There is a wonderful [demo page](http://tests-always-included.github.io/password-strength) where you can test out the technology yourself.

 Usage
 -----